asett0/elm-servant-web-app-template/README.md

 # web-app-template
 ### Playing around with web app tech stack using Haskell and Elm.

+Prerequisites:
+- Docker 18.09 or above
+- That's it...

 To build your image, in the root directory of this project run

 `DOCKER_BUILDKIT=1 docker image build -t your-web-app:1.0.0 .`